philwild/infosecdocs/docs/README.md

 Further information can be found [here](https://dev.splunk.com/enterprise/docs/devtools/httpeventcollector/).

+You may need to configure HEC to collect certain data sources for use with the InfoSec app.

+### Other Input Methods

+There are many input methods available to assist with getting data in.
+This goes beyond the scope of this document and the InfoSec app.
+Splunk maintains very detailed documentation to assist with onboarding data.
+Please look at Splunk's documentation on [Getting Data In](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/IntroGDI)

 ### Apps and Add-ons

-Apps and Add-ons extend Splunk's out-of-the-box capabilities and enable a much faster time-to-value than other solutions as you are taking advantage of existing efforts to onboard and visualise data, or interface with thrid-party systems.
+Apps and Add-ons extend Splunk's out-of-the-box capabilities and enable a much faster time-to-value than other solutions as you are taking advantage of existing efforts to onboard and visualise data, or interface with third-party systems.

 An App is a collection Splunk configurations designed to address a use-case with Splunk.
 The [InfoSec App for Splunk](https://splunkbase.splunk.com/app/4240/) is an example of a Splunk app.
 An app may contain combinations of dashboards, reports, alerts, knowledge objects, lookups, scripted inputs, menus and other components.
 Together, these components form a functioning application within the Splunk platform.
 In the same way that roles are given permissions to access and use knowledge objects, Splunk users can only access the apps (and the included knowledge objects) that they have been given permission to use.
 You can create your own apps in Splunk or download and install apps from [Splunkbase](https://splunkbase.splunk.com).